 The Company's operating groups purchase substantially all of their products from third party producers as package purchases of finished goods, which are generally manufactured with the oversight of the Company's operating groups and to the operating groups' design and fabric specifications.
 The Company's operating groups depend upon the ability of third party producers to secure a sufficient supply of raw materials specified by the respective operating group, adequately finance the production of goods ordered and maintain sufficient manufacturing and shipping capacity.
 Accordingly, the Company's operating groups generally do not specify the raw material or product component supplier and rely on their third party suppliers to obtain such materials.
-In addition to purchasing products from third parties, Lanier Clothes operates the Company's only owned manufacturing facility, which is located in Merida, Mexico.
+In addition to purchasing products from third parties, Lanier Apparel operates the Company's only owned manufacturing facility, which is located in Merida, Mexico.

-As the Company's sourcing is managed by each of its operating groups independently, with corporate oversight, there is significant diversity in the suppliers used by the Company's operating groups, with no individual supplier representing greater than 5% of the Company's total purchases during fiscal 2014, which was the period from February 2, 2014 to January 31, 2015, inclusive.
+As the Company's sourcing is managed by each of its operating groups independently, with corporate oversight, there is significant diversity in the suppliers used by the Company's operating groups, with no individual supplier representing greater than 5% of the Company's total purchases during fiscal 2015.

 As part of the Company's commitment to source products in a lawful and responsible manner, each of the Company's operating groups has implemented a code of conduct program applicable to vendors that it purchases goods from, which includes provisions related to abiding by applicable laws as well as compliance with other business ethics, including related human rights, health, safety, working conditions, environmental and other requirements.
 The Company requires that each of its vendors and licensees comply with the applicable code of conduct or substantially similar compliance standards.
 On an ongoing basis, the Company assesses vendors' compliance with the applicable code of conduct and applicable laws and regulations through audits performed by either in-house employees or designated agents.
-This assessment of compliance by vendors is directed by the Company's corporate leadership team.
+The Company's corporate leadership team oversees this assessment of compliance by vendors.